The Cardinal

 The Cardinal is a 1963 American drama film produced independently, directed by Otto Preminger and distributed by Columbia Pictures.
-The screenplay was written by Robert Dozier, based on the novel of the same name (1950) by Henry Morton Robinson.
+The screenplay was written by Robert Dozier, based on the novel by Henry Morton Robinson.
 The music score was written by Jerome Moross.

 The film's cast features Tom Tryon, Romy Schneider and John Huston, and it was nominated for six Academy Awards.
-It marks the final appearance by veteran film star Dorothy Gish as well as the last big-screen performance of Maggie McNamara.
+It marks the final appearance by veteran film star Dorothy Gish, as well as the last big-screen performance of Maggie McNamara.

 The film was shot on location in Rome, Vienna, Boston and Stamford, Connecticut.

-Robinson's novel was based on the life of Francis, Cardinal Spellman, who was then Archbishop of New York.
+Robinson's novel was based on the life of Francis Cardinal Spellman, who was then Archbishop of New York.
 The Vatican's liaison officer for the film was Rev. Dr. Joseph Ratzinger, later to become Pope Benedict XVI.
-The story touches on various social issues such as interfaith marriage, sex outside marriage, abortion, racial bigotry, the rise of fascism and war.
+The story touches on various social issues, such as: interfaith marriage, sex outside marriage, abortion, racial bigotry, the rise of fascism and war.

 Plot

 The film is shown as a series of memory flashbacks during a formal ceremony where the protagonist is instituted as a cardinal.

-A newly ordained Irish Catholic priest, Stephen Fermoyle (Tom Tryon), returns home to Boston in 1917.
-He discovers that his parents are upset about daughter Mona (Carol Lynley) having become engaged to marry a Jewish man, Benny Rampell (John Saxon).
-Stephen and his Irish Catholic family will only permit Mona to marry Benny if he becomes a Catholic or agrees to raise any children as Catholic.
+A newly ordained Irish Catholic priest, Stephen Fermoyle, returns home to Boston in 1917.
+He discovers that his parents are upset about daughter Mona having become engaged to marry a Jewish man, Benny Rampell.
+Stephen and his Irish Catholic family will only permit Mona to marry Benny if he becomes a Catholic or agrees to raise any children as Catholic, as demanded by the papal bull Ne Temere (superseded in 1970).
 Benny does not agree and leaves to serve in World War I. Mona seeks Stephen's counsel as a priest.
 After he tells her to give Benny up, she runs away and becomes promiscuous.

-Concerned about the young priest's ambition, the archbishop (John Huston) assigns Stephen to an out-of-the-way parish where it is hoped that he will learn humility.
-There he meets the humble pastor, Father Ned Halley (Burgess Meredith), and Fermoyle observes the unpretentious way in which he lives his life and treats his parishioners.
+Concerned about the young priest's ambition, the Archbishop of Boston Cardinal Lawrence Glennon assigns Stephen to an out-of-the-way parish where it is hoped that he will learn humility.
+There he meets the humble pastor, Father Ned Halley, and Stephen observes the unpretentious way in which he lives his life and treats his parishioners.
 Father Halley is very sick with multiple sclerosis.
-Fermoyle learns humility from him and his housekeeper, Lalage (Jill Haworth).
+Stephen learns humility from him and his housekeeper, Lalage Menton.

 Meanwhile, Mona becomes pregnant out of wedlock.
-Stephen, his brother and Benny find Mona in agony because her pelvis is too small for a large baby.
-She is taken to the hospital, where the doctor tells Stephen that it is too late to perform a caesarean operation and in order to save Mona, the head of the baby must be crushed.
-Stephen will not allow the doctor to do so, because according to Catholic doctrine, the baby may not be killed.
+Stephen, his brother Frank and Benny find Mona in agony because her pelvis is too small for a large baby.
+She is taken to the hospital, where Dr. Parks tells Stephen that it is too late to perform a caesarean section and in order to save Mona, the head of the baby must be crushed.
+Stephen will not allow Dr. Parks to do so, because according to Catholic doctrine, the baby may not be killed.
 Mona dies giving birth to the child, Regina.